marklogic-community/grove-search-redux/README.markdown

 # MarkLogic Search Implemented in Redux

 This is a Redux implementation of MarkLogic search.
-It forms part of the MarkLogic Sawyer (formerly "Treehouse") project.
-See the [reference application](https://project.marklogic.com/repo/projects/NACW/repos/ml-treehouse/browse) for an example of using this library in practice.
+It forms part of the MarkLogic UI Resources (MUIR) project.
+See the [reference application](https://project.marklogic.com/repo/projects/NACW/repos/muir/browse) for an example of using this library in practice.

 ## Install